 '''

 resNoFilt <- results(dds, independentFiltering=FALSE)

 addmargins(table(filtering=(res$padj < .1), noFiltering=(resNoFilt$padj < .1)))

 noFiltering

 filtering FALSE TRUE Sum

-FALSE 6900 0 6900
+FALSE 7664 0 7664

-TRUE 108 690 798
+TRUE 75 722 797

-Sum 7008 690 7698
+Sum 7739 722 8461

 '''

-Figure 10: Independent filtering.
-The results function maximizes the number of rejections (adjusted p value less than a significance level), over theta, the quantiles of a filtering statistic (in this case, the mean of normalized counts).
+Figure 12: Independent filtering.
+The results function maximizes the number of rejections (adjusted p value less than a significance level), over the quantiles of a filter statistic (the mean of normalized counts).
+The threshold chosen (vertical line) is the lowest quantile of the filter for which the number of rejections is within 1 residual standard deviation to the peak of a curve fit to the number of rejections over the filter quantiles.